Skip to content

 Fulfillment is how Laminar handles delegation to specialized teams.
 When a lawyer needs a title pull done, they don’t walk the hallway asking who’s available.
 They submit it as an order to the team that handles title pulls, and that team processes it through their own workflow.

-This sounds strict, and it is, on purpose.
-When something has one owner, there’s never confusion about who’s responsible.
-“I thought you were handling that” stops being a thing.
+Every matter and every task has exactly one assignee: a person or a team.
+This is strict on purpose.
+When something has one owner, “I thought you were handling that” stops being a thing.

 Scheduling in Laminar is not a calendar.
-It’s more like a “when should this come back to my attention?” system.
+It’s a “when should this come back to my attention?” system.
+Schedule a task for Thursday and it disappears from your active list until Thursday arrives.
+If you’ve used “snooze” in an email client, it’s that concept applied to your entire workload.

-An asset is a file attached to an entity.
-PDFs, Word documents, images, whatever you need to store.
+An asset is a file attached to an entity: PDFs, Word documents, images.
 Assets can be uploaded to matters, tasks, or trust transactions.
+They don’t have workflows or assignments; they sit there, downloadable, with a record of who uploaded them and when.

-You’ll see the activity timeline in the detail view of any matter, task, or trust transaction.
+Activity is the automatic audit trail Laminar maintains on every entity.
+Every status change, assignment, file upload, and edit gets logged with who did it and when.
+You’ll find the activity timeline in the detail view of any matter, task, or trust transaction.
 It’s the definitive answer to “what happened on this file?”